Editor's Note — This article was originally published in September 2016.

 I'm proud of the fact that I've had as dining companions over the years everybody from Hezbollah supporters, communist functionaries, anti-Putin activists, cowboys, stoners, Christian militia leaders, feminists, Palestinians and Israeli settlers, to Ted Nugent.

 You like food and are reasonably nice at the table?
-You show me hospitality?
+You show me hospitality when I travel?
 I will sit down with you and break bread.

 Anthony Bourdain sits down with Anderson Cooper in New York's Takashi to talk about his visit to Hanoi and his meal with President Obama.